-Important Information About BAYOU HEALTH for Non-Emergency Medical Transportation Providers
+Important Information for Non-Emergency Medical Transportation Providers

 The information below answers common NEMT trip authorization and claims submittal questions.

-Three of the BAYOU HEALTH plans - Louisiana Healthcare Connections, Amerigroup and LaCare -- are responsible for authorizing trips and processing claims for non-emergency medical transportation provided to their members.
+The five Health Plans - Aetna Better Health, Amerigroup, AmeriHealth Caritas of Louisiana, Louisiana Healthcare Connections, and UnitedHealthcare Community Plan -- are responsible for authorizing trips and processing claims for non-emergency medical transportation provided to their members.
 Each Plan is responsible for establishing their own trip authorization and claims processes, and the Plans are required to share this information with providers contracted in that Plan.
-Therefore, the authorization and claims processes (and reimbursement policies) may be different for Louisiana Healthcare Connections, Amerigroup and LaCare than the NEMT processes and reimbursement policies for recipients in traditional Medicaid, Community Health Solutions, or UnitedHealthcare.
+Therefore, the authorization and claims processes (and reimbursement policies) may be different than the NEMT processes and reimbursement policies for recipients in traditional Medicaid.

-The Health Plans' NEMT subcontractors will enter into the actual contracts with NEMT providers.
+These Health Plans use a subcontractor for NEMT.
+LDH reviews and approves any subcontracts these Health Plans make for services-including NEMT-that are greater than $100,000.
+The Health Plans' NEMT subcontractors enter into the actual contracts with NEMT providers.
 Trip authorizations and claims will then be handled through that Health Plan's subcontractor.
-The details and processes will likely differ among these three Plans, and these should be fully addressed in the contractual agreements that the non-emergency medical transportation providers will sign with the Health Plan subcontractors.
+The details and processes likely differ among the Plans, and these should be fully addressed in the contractual agreements that the non-emergency medical transportation providers sign with the Health Plan subcontractors.

 NEMT Provider Responsibilities

 The subcontractor that authorizes and arranges the transportation for members of a Health Plan may verify Medicaid eligibility and Health Plan membership prior to arranging for the non-emergency trip.
 However, verifying Medicaid eligibility and Health Plan membership prior to providing non-emergency services is ultimately the responsibility of the NEMT Medicaid provider.
-BAYOU HEALTH recipients will receive a card from their Health Plans that contains a hotline number for verifying membership, similar to those used for commercial insurance patients.
+Healthy Louisiana recipients will receive a card from their Health Plans that contains a hotline number for verifying membership, similar to those used for commercial insurance patients.
 This number will be clearly printed on the cards so NEMT providers can quickly contact a Health Plan and verify a patient's Medicaid eligibility and Health Plan membership.